linkteralab/fullstack_developer_assignment/README.md

 * Knowledge or experience on Java and Spring Framework.
 * Knowledge or experience on Node JS / Express Js Framework.
-* Knowledge or experience on Front End development tools such as HTML,CSS,Bootstrap.
+* Knowledge or experience on Front End development tools such as HTML, CSS, Bootstrap.
 * Familarity with Git for your preferred OS, IDE or any development tool that you prefer.

 ## What you need to do